-How would you prioritize the efforts of the Defense Intelligence and Security Enterprise relative to the critical and enduring threats identified above?
+27. If confirmed, how would you prioritize the efforts of the Defense Intelligence and Security Enterprise relative to the critical and enduring threats identified above?

-If confirmed, I will ensure the DISE prioritizes intelligence support and effective security posture that is aligned to strategic priorities and the evolving threat environment.
-I will work across DoD and the Intelligence Community to prioritize capabilities that address critical and enduring threats while identifying and considering capability gaps and shortfalls throughout the Planning, Programming, Budgeting, and Execution process.
-In addition, I will partner closely with the Director of National Intelligence to align the Military Intelligence Program and National Intelligence Program to combine for greatest effect downrange and return on investment.
+If confirmed, I will ensure the DISE prioritizes intelligence support and effective security posture, aligned to strategic priorities and the evolving threat environment.
+I will work across DoD and the Intelligence Community to prioritize capabilities that address critical and enduring threats while identifying and considering capability gaps and shortfalls throughout the Planning, Programming, Budgeting, and Execution (PPBE) process.
+In addition, I will partner closely with the DNI to align the MIP and NIP for greatest effect downrange and return on investment.

-In your view, what role(s) should the Defense Intelligence and Security Enterprise play in the implementation of the National Defense Strategy?
+28. In your view, what role(s) should the Defense Intelligence and Security Enterprise play in the implementation of the National Defense Strategy?

-The DISE plays a vital role in implementation of an NDS promulgated by Secretary Hegseth.
+The DISE plays a vital role in implementation of an NDS promulgated by the Secretary of Defense.
 In support of the objectives of the next NDS, the DISE must support both warfighters and decision makers; provide decision advantage; reestablish deterrence; and safeguard personnel, information, operations, resources, technologies, and facilities against a wide range of threats and challenges.
 At the same time, the DISE must also maintain its ability to provide strategic warning globally.

-How would you assess the current readiness and capabilities of the Defense Intelligence and Security Enterprise to execute the NDS?
+29. How would you assess the current readiness and capabilities of the Defense Intelligence and Security Enterprise to execute the NDS?

 I believe the DISE is well-postured to support DoD's execution of the Department's strategic priorities.
-If confirmed, I will conduct my own assessment of the Enterprise's readiness and seek new and innovative ways to improve its ability to execute the next NDS promulgated by Secretary Hegseth.
+If confirmed, I will conduct my own assessment of the Enterprise's readiness and seek new and innovative ways to improve its ability to execute the Interim NDS and the next NDS promulgated by the Secretary of Defense.